The Precanon

 The sources below are often cited in discussions of the phrase 'his own city' (Matthew 9:1) and whether it may be read as Nazareth.
 Short excerpts are provided with links to full public domain editions.

-The value of this page is that the Nazareth reading is not left as a modern apologetic claim; it appears within earlier Christian attempts to explain Matthew's wording and reconcile the Gospel accounts.
+What matters here is that the Nazareth reading is not left as a modern apologetic claim; it appears within earlier Christian attempts to explain Matthew's wording and reconcile the Gospel accounts.

 Jerome (Commentary on Matthew)